grobx/udacity-CppND-final-project/README.md

 The application is a simple Dictionary that uses the JSON API from [Merriam-Webster online dictionary](https://www.dictionaryapi.com/) to retrieve the definitions of words and display them.

+Given the complexities of the aforementioned API, this implementation is far from perfect.
+For instance, I have not implemented all the [tokens](https://dictionaryapi.com/products/json#sec-2.tokens) required (only `{bc}` and `{sx}` are parsed accordingly, the others are rendered as simple text).

+Moreover, I cannot garantee that all the terms can be correctly searched.
+Here I provide a list of terms garanteed to works:

+- no
+- jet
+- plot
+- pet
+- asdf (trigger autocompletion drop down menu)

 ## How to use it

 Start the application, write the word you want to find in the header bar search entry, press enter and wait the response from the Merrian-Webster online service that will appear in the central widget of the application window.